Introduction

 - If the checksum differs, sends a

-byte and retries reception for the same packet. - If the checksum is the same, sends an
+NAKbyte and retries reception for the same packet. - If the checksum is the same, sends an

-byte and receives the next packet.
+ACKbyte and receives the next packet.

 - If the checksum differs, sends a

-To cancel a transfer, a CAN
+To cancel a transfer, a CAN byte is sent by either the

 receiver or sender.
-When either side receives a CAN
+When either side receives a CAN byte, it

 errors out, aborting the connection.